NLnetLabs/routinator/source/manual-page.rst

                   the prefix in slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
 The latter is the name of the TAL file without the extension *.tal*.
+This can be overwritten with the *tal-labels* config file option.

                   This is the default format used if the :option:`-f` option is missing.